winbench/bench/docs/content/ref/app-properties.md

 no adaption to the system architecture takes place.
-But if the extended property versions are set and the basic property is not set explicitly, it automatically defaults to the value of the 32 Bit or the 64 Bit property version.
+But if the extended property versions are set and the basic property is not set explicitly, it automatically defaults to the value of the 32 Bit or the 64 Bit property version, respectively.

 The preconditions for using the 64 Bit version of the property are: